tmitchellisaac/Taprooms-n-Brews/README.md

   -  create the database and seed by running rails dc:{drop,create,migrate,seed}
 3. To run the test suite type `bundle exec rspec spec/models` to test the models and `bundle exec rspec spec/features` to test the features
 4. To run the app enter `rails s` into your terminal after cloning the repo and entering the correct directory
+5. Here is the link to my database creation tool: https://erd.dbdesigner.net/designer/schema/1701131068-bars-and-brews
-5. Have fun, feel free to add some brews!
+6. Have fun, feel free to add some brews!